Updated - Tuesday 2nd November 2021

 - If you need to speak to us then please ring the usual number - 0161 903 9302.
 Please be patient as our introductory message is 'very' informative but once you have listened to it you call will join the queue and one of the reception Team will answer your call - Thank You

-- Alternitively you can either email us at email@example.com or contact us via the online consultation portal at EMIS Online Consultation
+- Alternatively you can either email us at firstname.lastname@example.org or contact us via the online consultation portal at EMIS Online Consultation

 Q - How can I get vaccinated?